Welcome!

 Exploring those stories helps me a lot when prototyping grimoires.

 The first few iterations won't usually be as viable as I wished tough, but that is fine.
 That means we are already in the second step, during which solving structural problems would guide and evolve parts of the design.
-While it can be frustrating to hit many walls, it is absolutely essential to reaching a final aspect that looks authentic.
+While hitting many walls can be frustrating, it is absolutely essential to reaching a final aspect that looks authentic.

 Those difficulties make the grimoires feel real, distant from the clichés that inevitably accompany their concept.